cephas001/cephas001/README.md

 ### 🚀 Featured Projects
 Here is one of my projects:
-- [Foursquare Gospel Church Ikate Website](https://github.com/cephas001/foursquare_website) - A responsive website that built with Vue, Tailwind and Strapi.
+- [A Church Website](https://github.com/cephas001/foursquare_website) - A responsive website built with Vue, Tailwind and Strapi.

 ---